Everything you need to know to apply.

 International applicants requesting need-based financial aid are required to submit the CSS/Financial Aid Profile in addition to the 2017-2018 Certification of Finances.
 For more information about financial aid for international students, please visit our website.

 All applicants must submit results of the SAT or the ACT Assessment.
-Students whose native language is not English must also take the Test of English as a Foreign Language (TOEFL) or IELTS, unless you qualify for a waiver.
+Students whose native language is not English must also take the TOEFL, IELTS, or PTE Academic unless you qualify for a waiver.
 Our TOEFL and College Board code is 1841.

 The SAT and ACT—both standardized university entrance examinations—measure verbal and mathematical skills.
 Because of our admission schedule, the SAT or ACT should be taken prior to January of the year you intend to enroll.
 To receive the SAT registration bulletin, visit sat.org; ACT registration materials are available at act.org.
 Contact the nearest U.S. Embassy for a list of testing centers, their locations, and exam schedules.
 If at all possible, we encourage students to take the SAT or ACT exam at least twice.

-The TOEFL and IELTS exam are used to determine an applicant's English language proficiency.
-We recognize that the SAT and the ACT are written for students within the United States, so a strong TOEFL/IELTS score can balance a student's testing profile, especially with respect to the SAT Evidence-Based Reading and Writing section.
-We strongly recommend a score of 100 or higher on the Internet based TOEFL or a 7.5 or higher on IELTS.
+The TOEFL, IELTS, and PTE Academic exams are used to determine an applicant's English language proficiency.
+We recognize that the SAT and the ACT are written for students within the United States, so a strong TOEFL/IELTS/PTE Academic score can balance a student's testing profile, especially with respect to the SAT Evidence-Based Reading and Writing section.

 - An applicant scores 600 or above on the Critical Reading section of the previous SAT (taken prior to March 2016), or 650 on the Evidence-Based Reading and Writing section of the redesigned SAT (Information on the redesigned SAT is available here.);